Computer Networking Career FAQs: Answers to 6 Common Questions

 - Backing up data and assisting with the recovery of data after accidents or hardware failure

 - Helping and training the end users of computer networks

 Those are some of the most common network administrator roles and responsibilities, but people with this occupation often have additional duties beyond the ones listed above.
 For instance, a network manager job description at a telecommunications company may include duties related to ensuring that specific government regulations are being followed.
 Or a senior network administrator job description at another company may include some hiring and supervisory duties.

 4. How Much Does a Network Administrator Make?

-During the 2016-2017 fiscal year, the median network systems administrator salary in Canada was about $66,664, which is equivalent to $32.05 per hour.3 Of course, most people begin their careers at the entry level and progressively earn higher wages as they acquire experience and move into higher positions.
+Data from the Government of Canada's Job Bank indicates that during the 2016-2017 fiscal year, the median network systems administrator salary in Canada was about $66,664, which is equivalent to $32.05 per hour.
+Of course, most people begin their careers at the entry level and progressively earn higher wages as they acquire experience and move into higher positions.
 So, for example:

 Location also plays a significant role in determining the computer networking salary that you might earn.
-As an example, take a look at the provinces with the highest median wages for networking professionals:3
+As an example, take a look at the provinces with the highest median wages for networking professionals, according to Job Bank data:

 - Alberta—$39.50 per hour (about $82,160 yearly)